-Arts prerequisites: 15.511 and 15.011 or 53.001 or 12.100 or 12 level I credit points in Political Science.
+Arts prerequisites: 15.511 (or 30.511) and 15.011 (or 15.102E) or 53.001 or 12.100 or 12 Level I credit points in Political Science.
+Excluded: 15.528, 15.525.

 The development of industrial relations systems overseas paying special attention to collective bargaining systems.
 Topics include: the role of trade unions, employer bodies and government labour policies; the nature of industrial conflict and procedures utilized for its resolution; and evaluation of alternative systems of labour-management relations at the plant, industry and national level.